nicolasdasriaux/pure-io/scala-pure-io/pure-io.md

 val exceptionFailure: IO[IllegalStateException, Nothing] =
   IO.fail(new IllegalStateException("Failure"))
-// Error can then be an exception (but just as a value, never thrown!)
+// Error can be an exception (but just as a value, never thrown!)
  ```

 ---